JosefEreq/ITSecGuide/README.md

 <br></br>

 # 	Tor Browser (Specific)
-##### Some security measures require you to install an extension while other require a setting in the Tor browser settings or config editor.
+##### Some security measures require you to install an extension while other require changes in the settings or config editor.
 The config editor can be accessed by entering <em>about:config</em> into the URL/search bar.

 | Level | Title | Description | Note |
 | :---        |  :----:   |    :----:   |         ---: |